Alert! There’s a new tool to assist you in completing the forms required for this program. Learn more and give it a try!

 Qualifying repayment plans include all of the income-driven repayment plans (plans that base your monthly payment on your income).

 Even though the 10-year Standard Repayment Plan is also a qualifying repayment plan for PSLF, you cannot receive PSLF unless you enter an income-driven repayment plan.
-Here’s why: If you are in repayment on the 10-year Standard Repayment Plan during the entire time you are working toward PSLF, you will have no remaining balance left to forgive after you have made 120 qualifying PSLF payments.
+Here’s why: If you are in repayment on the 10-year Standard Repayment Plan during the entire time you are working toward PSLF, you will have no remaining balancefor you before deciding to repay your federal student left to forgive after you have made 120 qualifying PSLF payments.
 Therefore, if you are seeking PSLF and are not already repaying under an income-driven repayment plan, you should change to an income-driven repayment plan as soon as possible.

 Be sure to consider whether an income-driven repayment plan is right for you before deciding to repay your federal student loans using those plans.

 It's important to understand that the Standard Repayment Plan for Direct Consolidation Loans is not the same repayment plan as the 10-Year Standard Repayment Plan, and payments made under the Standard Repayment Plan for Direct Consolidation Loans do not usually qualify for PSLF purposes.